 About Lisa Mae

-I offer my gratitude to those that ignited a fire in me, busted my chops over and over, disciplined my willful and selfish early-20’s spastic egoic-maniac, and in general, saved my life.
+I offer my gratitude to those that ignited a fire in me, busted my chops over and over, taught me the impossible task of discipline in my willful and selfish early-20’s and in general, saved my life.